A Classification of Configuration Spaces of Planar Robot Arms with Application to a Continuous Inverse Kinematics Problem: Sampling Exactly One Configuration from Each Connected Component of

 \subsection{Paths Through State Transition Graph}

 In this section we further refine the list of possible transitions.
 In the following proposition we consider only the state transitions as we decrease $z$ continuously starting at its maximum possible value ($z_\zS = \sum_{i=0}^{n-1} l_i$) towards zero.
 The state block at $z=z_\zS$ is clearly $\state{>}{l_{n-1}}{\infty}$.
-The objective of the proposition is to identify the other state block and transitions that the system passes through as $z$ is decreased continuously, so as to enable us construct the continuous inverse kinematics as desired.
-Just reverting the arrows will give the possible transitions as $z$ is increased continuously.
+The objective of the proposition is to identify the state block and transitions that the system passes through as $z$ is decreased continuously, so as to enable us construct the continuous inverse kinematics as desired.
+Once again, we emphasize that without loss of generality (due to the discussions in Section~\ref{sec:reorder-equivalence}), we assume $l_{n-1} \geq l_{n-2} \geq \cdots \geq l_1 \geq l_0$.

+The following proposition essentially splits the space of possible configuration spaces of robot arms into three classes -- $I$, $II$ and $III$ -- such that the type of path that the system (robot arm) follows through the vital critical values is completely determined by the class of the configuration space.
+This, in the section that follows, makes it sufficient to construct only three pairs of continuous inverse kinematics -- one for each class -- such that they pass through the vital critical points, thus enabling us to achieve our design objective.

 \begin{prop} If we continuously decrease $z$, starting at $\infty$ (state block $\state{>}{l_{n-1}}{\infty}$), then there are only three possible classes of paths (through state transitions) that a system can take.
 The path classes are the ones shown in Figure~\ref{fig:state_transitions}, and the respective conditions under which a system takes one of them are: \begin{itemize} \item[I.] $\zB\zE\zG$ (and $\overline{\zB\zE}\zG$ -- i.e., the possibility that $\zB$ and $\zE$ are simultaneous when $\state{>}{l_{n-3}}{l_{n-1}}$ is empty): Taken when $l_{n-2} \leq \sum_{i=0}^{n-3} l_i$. \item[II.] $\zA\zC\zD\zE\zG$: Taken when $l_{n-2} > \sum_{i=0}^{n-3} l_i$, and, either $n\neq 3$ or $l_{n-1} \neq l_{n-2}$. \item[III.] $\zA\zC\zF$: Taken when $l_{n-2} > \sum_{i=0}^{n-3} l_i$, $n=3$ and $l_{n-1} = l_{n-2}$.